kevinmartintech/sp_Develop/docs/findings/ConfigurationIssues.md

 The database compatibility level lower than the SQL Server it is running on.

-There might be query optimization your are not getting running on an older database compatibility level.
+There might be query optimization you are not getting running on an older database compatibility level.
 You might also introduce issues with a more modern database compatibility level.

 [Back to top](#top)